 What Are Thermally Broken Aluminum Windows?

 Now, you may be wondering why we’re suggesting anything that has the word broken.
-But we’re not recommending broken glass—we’re suggesting thermal breaks in windows!
+But we’re not recommending broken glass—we’re suggesting thermal breaks in windows (broken aluminum windows)!

 Here’s Why You Must Install Them